-Implementation of the NEA began in February 2021.
-Since then, JetBlue and American have collectively grown across New York and Boston, offering customers more options for travel and returning crewmembers back to the operations faster.
+In July 2020, JetBlue and American entered into the NEA designed to optimize our respective networks at John F. Kennedy International Airport, LaGuardia Airport, Newark and Boston.
+Following review by the DOT, JetBlue and American began implementing the NEA in July 2021.
+Since then, JetBlue and American have collectively grown across New York and Boston, offering customers more options for travel.
 We are investing in a seamless customer experience and have also introduced loyalty benefits that will give both JetBlue and American customers the opportunity to earn and redeem on both airlines.